telabotanica/tbmaps/README.md

 ## Build

-Run `ng build --configuration production --base-href=/tbmaps/` to build the project.
+Run `ng build --configuration production --base-href=/tbmaps/` to build the project on production server.
 The build artifacts will be stored in the `dist/` directory.

 You will need to copy the content of the `dist/tbmaps-angular/browser` on your server

 ## Usage

 **You can use some parameters to customize the map** :
-- `sources` : the main source to display (`evenements` by default, another option is `sentiers`)
+- `sources` : the main source to display (`evenements` by default, the other options option are `sentiers` and `observations`)
 - `logo` : an image url for your logo to be displayed on bottom left of the map
 - `title` : a title for your map
 - `website_url` : the link of your logo to your website
-- `zoom` : an integer between 4 and 18
+- `zoom` : an integer between 2 and 18  (the default zoom is `7`)

 To add some more custom parameters you will have to extend the app see **Extend** section below.